Skip to main content

 Restoring HPA Axis Negative Feedback Sensitivity

-Why does the system fail to self-regulate?
+Why does the stress response system fail to self-regulate?
 A core mechanism of HPA axis dysfunction is the impairment of its negative feedback loop.
 In a healthy system, rising cortisol levels are detected by receptors in the hypothalamus and pituitary, which then signal to reduce the production of CRH and ACTH, thus turning down cortisol release.
 Under chronic stress, these receptors become down-regulated and less sensitive.
 The “off switch” becomes faulty.

 Consistent stress reduction works to restore the sensitivity of these glucocorticoid receptors.
 This recalibration is a crucial long-term benefit.
 A more sensitive feedback loop means the body can mount an appropriate stress response when needed but can also shut it down efficiently once the stressor has passed.